TESS Completes Its Primary Mission

 NASA’s Transiting Exoplanet Survey Satellite (TESS) has completed its two-year primary mission and is continuing its search for new worlds.
 Watch to review some of TESS’s most interesting discoveries so far.

 Credit: NASA’s Goddard Space Flight Center

-Music: "Drive to Succeed" from Universal Production Media
+Music: "Drive to Succeed" from Universal Production Music

 On July 4, NASA’s Transiting Exoplanet Survey Satellite (TESS) completed its primary mission, a two-year-long survey that imaged about 75% of the starry sky.
 In capturing this giant mosaic, TESS has found 66 new exoplanets, or worlds beyond our solar system, as well as nearly 2,100 candidates astronomers are working to confirm.